glouppe/info8006-introduction-to-ai/course-syllabus.md

 ## Honor code

 You may consult papers, books, online references, or publicly available implementations for ideas that you may want to adapt and incorporate into your projects, so long as you clearly cite your sources in your code and your writeup. .italic[However, under no circumstances, may you base your project on someone else's implementation.]
-In particular, the use of large language models (e.g., ChatGPT, Github Copilot) is forbidden -- unless you build and train your own :-)
+In particular, the use of large language models (e.g., ChatGPT, Github Copilot) is forbidden$^\*$.

 Plagiarism is checked and sanctioned by a grade of 0.
 Cases of plagiarism will all be reported to the Faculty office.

+.footnote[$^\*$: Unless you build and train your own :-)]

 ???